Prepare First Certificate Online – B2 First: FCE

 Part 7 – 10 questions - 10 marks

 The Speaking section has 4 parts.
 The first part is a general chat between yourself and the examiner - they typically ask questions about your family, your hobbies etc. In the second part you have to talk for one minute about the similarities and differences between two photos while answering a question about them.
 In the third part you have to discuss a topic with your partner(s) for 2/3 minutes and then answer a more specific question related to that topic for 1 minute (again with your partner).
 In the fourth part the examiner asks you and your partner more questions....generally related to the topic in part 3.
-To get the best tips and techniques for passing the Speaking paper buy my B2 First Speaking video course for 67% off or see our Speaking First Certificate webpage
+To get the best tips and techniques for passing the Speaking paper buy my B2 First Speaking video course for 90% off or see my B2 First Speaking webpage.

 Part 1 – 8 questions - 8 marks

 Part 2 – 10 questions - 10 marks

 Part 3 – 5 questions - 5 marks